idan2025/tor-chat-app/README.md

 ## Security Disclosure

-For security issues, please email: security@example.com
+For security issues, please use [GitHub Security Advisories](https://github.com/idan2025/tor-chat-app/security/advisories) or create a private security report.

 **Do NOT create public issues for security vulnerabilities.**